tatdz/creditcupid/README.md

 ## ✨ What is CreditCupid?

-- 🔄 **Cross-Chain Credit Oracle:** Aggregates your DeFi activity and verified Web2 income and identity into a dynamic, privacy-first credit score (300-850).
+- 🔄 **Cross-Chain Credit Oracle:** Aggregates your DeFi activity and verified Web2 income and identity into a dynamic, privacy-first credit score (300-850 that follows FICO scoring).
 - 🤖 **AI-Powered Credit Analysis Agents:** Transparent credit score breakdowns and actionable recommendations verified by Blockscout MCP data—helping you improve your creditworthiness and attract better matches.
 - 💘 **Dual Matchmaking Experiences:**
   - **Dating Flow:** Find life partners filtered by verified credit score, age, and gender—pseudonymous and privacy-first.